lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > it's particularly confusing that in "u_i", i is a variable/parameter,
 > with i ranging over some set I, while in "U_S", S is part of the name.

-As the reviewer suggested doing earlier, I updated all the notation that had S as part of the name to use a non-italic S to make it more clear that it's not a parameter; U_S is one of those.
-I hope that helps make this more clear.
+As the reviewer suggested doing earlier, we updated all the notation that had S as part of the name to use a non-italic S to make it more clear that it's not a parameter; U_S is one of those.
+That should help make this more clear.

 > More problematically, however, the whole definition of a "store update
 > operation" is formulated in such a way that the intended mathematical